thomaspanf/NM/task1/README.md

 ## Description

-This agent detects transactions with large Tether transfers

-## Supported Chains

-- Ethereum
-- List any other chains this agent can support e.g. BSC
+This agent detects transactions when createAgent() is called from 0x88dC3a2284FA62e0027d6D6B1fCfDd2141a143b8 (Nethermind Deployer Address) to 0xA8A26969f7Be888D020B595340c490c02ec445dD (Forta Agent Registry Contract)

 ## Alerts